zhangmozhi/mrs/README.md

-# Multilingual Reply Suggestion (Coming Soon)
+# Multilingual Reply Suggestion (MRS)

-This repository contains the multilingual reply suggestion (MRS) dataset introduced in our ACL 2021 paper:
+This repository is for our ACL 2021 paper:

 Mozhi Zhang, Wei Wang, Budhaditya Deb, Guoqing Zheng, Milad Shokouhi, Ahmed Hassan Awadallah. _A Dataset and Baselines for Multilingual Reply Suggestion_.

+Click [here](https://obj.umiacs.umd.edu/mrs/mrs.tgz) to download the dataset.

+Code will be released later.
+Stay tuned!

 If you find MRS useful, please cite:
 ```